gabriela-ilinca/starter-hugo-academic/content/_index.md

           location: Atlanta, Georgia
           date_start: '2023-05-01'
           date_end: ''
-          description: Work with researchers at the Bank of Canada in a project using the Bank’s proprietary yearly Bitcoin Omnibus Survey to investigate cryptocurrency ownership.
-Present weekly on research progress and findings to SURE mentor and project stakeholders
+          description: 'Work with researchers at the Bank of Canada in a project using the Bank’s proprietary yearly Bitcoin Omnibus Survey to investigate cryptocurrency ownership.
+Present weekly on research progress and findings to SURE mentor and project stakeholders'
               Responsibilities include:
               * Analysing
               * Modelling